mohammed2raja/gringotts/README.md

 ### Installation

-If you've never installed or used `npm` or `bower`, you can skip the associated `cache` commands.
+If you've never installed or used `npm`, you can skip the associated `cache` commands.

 ```
 npm cache clear
 npm install
-npm run bower cache clean
-npm run bower install
 ```

 ### Testing the project